Skip to main content

 With just a few clicks, you can align datasets, highlight discrepancies, and visualize patterns — saving significant time while ensuring data integrity and informed decision-making.

-There are three compare tools in the Datagrid.
+There are three compare tools in the Datagrid:

-• Compare Records: Compare Records allows you to compare any two records or two datasets between two query data grids
+• Compare Records: Compare any two records or two datasets between two query datagrids.

-• Compare Values: Compare Values allows you to compare any two values in the datagrid or with clipboard
+• Compare Values: Compare any two values in the datagrid or with the clipboard.

-• Compare Fields: Compare Fields allows you to compare two fields in the same record.
+• Compare Fields: Compare two fields in the same record.

 Compare Records